thecoducer/django-learn/README.md

 - ```static``` folder has ```images``` and ```css``` folders that contains images and css files respectively
 - Open ```demoproj/settings.py``` and add your app name ```'demoapp'``` to the ```INSTALLED_APPS``` list and also add this line ```[os.path.join(BASE_DIR, 'templates')]``` to TEMPLATES DIRS

+# Day 2
+- Design a page using external CSS
+-

 ## My setup:
 - Ubuntu 18.04.3 LTS
 - Python 3.6.8